-Dr. Michael D. Young is a Professor of Practice in the College of Emergency Preparedness, Homeland Security and Cybersecurity at the University at Albany.
+Dr. Michael D. Young is an Assistant Professor in the College of Emergency Preparedness, Homeland Security and Cybersecurity at the University at Albany.
 His research focus is on the role of beliefs in policy decision making in Homeland Security and International Relations.
 Michael is an expert in the field of automated text analysis, recognized for his development of Profiler Plus, a general-purpose platform for automated text coding with a broad range of applications including psychological assessment, media analysis, social network analysis and political analysis, and of WorldView, a program for building and analyzing graphical representations of belief systems in the cognitive mapping tradition.
 Through ProfilerPlus.org he provides text analysis services to the global academic community.

 Before joining the faculty of the University at Albany, Michael worked with the US Intelligence Community for fifteen years performing sponsored research and training analysts to more effectively assist US policymakers, planners, Combatant Commands, Joint Task Forces, and Special Operations Forces in assessing and forecasting foreign leadership behavior and decision making in international situations of critical interest to the United States of America—such as peacekeeping operations, crisis scenarios, or military conflicts.